sh1boot/sh1boot.github.io/_posts/2023-12-18-why-i-want-a-dedicated-hash-instruction.md

 Because in things like hash tables the hash is a part of the address calculation, and who wants high-latency address calculation paths?
 Those can end up in your loop dependencies!

+Yes, if a hash is expensive it's usually cached alongside the data.
+However that's not memory efficient and for large sets of small objects it's especially undesirable.
+Also, in too many cases small objects are associated with weak hashes (eg., STL's default identity function).

+Whether you have a small object or you have its hash already to hand (and provided the original collision rate is acceptably low), there are still good reasons to want to give it another good mix:
+ * Deriving a table index via bit masking only works if you have a high-quality hash.
+ * Hashes should be rekeyed at appropriate opportunities to mitigate the risk of malicious inputs.
+ * If you have a non-power-of-two hash, it's more efficient to use `mulh` than `mod` to fit that range, but this only works with a well-distributed hash.

+All of these can be addressed in a trivial amount of digital logic, but it takes a nontrivial amount of software arithmetic to achieve the same.

+Algorithms like Bloom filters and probing functions in open-addressed hash tables also need additional independent hashes of the same data, and independent hashes can be cut from the original hash only if its properly mixed (or if the collision rate is sufficiently low, new hashes can be derived from permutations of the original hash).

 That's the obvious answer at least.
 I think that's the reason that we see such large gaps between the two best-in-class hashes in the [SMHasher3 results][]